Python-GIS-book/site/source/part2/chapter-06/md/05-spatial-queries.md

 _**Figure 6.XX**.
 Interior, boundary and exterior for different geometric data types.
 The data types can be either 0, 1 or 2-dimensional._

 By examining the intersections of the interior, boundary and exterior of two geometric objects, a detailed characterization of their spatial relationship can be achieved.
 One can for instance test whether a given Point or LineString is *within* a Polygon (returning True or False).
-When testing how two geometries relate to each other, the DE-9IM model gives a result which is called {term}`spatial predicate`.
+When testing how two geometries relate to each other, the DE-9IM model gives a result which is called {term}`spatial predicate` (or sometimes {term}`binary predicate`).
 The **Figure 6.XX** shows eight common spatial predicates based on the spatial relationship between the geometries ({cite}`Egenhofer_1992`).
 Many of these predicates, such as *intersects*, *within*, *contains*, *overlaps* and *touches* are commonly used when selecting data for specific area of interest or when joining data from one dataset to another based on the spatial relation between the layers.

 ![_**Figure 6.XX**.
 Eight common spatial predicates formed based on spatial relations between two geometries.
 Modified after Egenhofer et al. (1992)_.](../img/spatial-relations.png)